Dental health insurance plans are a mixed bunch.

 But first of all, you may be wondering if you need insurance at all.

 Why bother with any of the dental health insurance plans?
+What are the alternatives?
 That's a good question.
 Let's take a look at some of the most common reasons for getting some sort of dental insurance.

 The first reason is so that you can get regular check-ups and dental hygienist treatment.
 There is a lot of research that shows that people who get regular check-ups and see a dental hygienist every six months usually have better teeth and gums.